 MORE: Escape to the Country's Alistair Appleton shares rare photo of husband for special reason

 MORE: Jonnie Irwin makes candid comment about fatherhood with adorable new photos of sons

 Jules Hudson has presented Escape to the Country since 2007

-Speaking to The Times earlier this year, he explained: "I found London very claustrophobic.
+Speaking to The Times in 2020, he explained: "I found London very claustrophobic.
 There's an energy about it that I absolutely love, but I need green fields and space."